kmules1/kmules1.github.io/ecumene/world/index.md

 	<p>&#9136; 109 : long<br />&#9137; 108 : short</p>
 </aside>

-Intercalation in the Civic Calendar, on the other hand, is handled according to a formula, in the form of a single day (four quarter-days) inserted between the Ninth and Tenth months.
-Direct observation, then, is used to supplement the calendar rather than dictate it, by verifying an accurate calculation.
+An intercalary day (4 quarter-days) is inserted between the ninth and tenth months according to a formula.
+Direct observation, thereafter, has been used to supplement the calendar rather than dictate it, to verify that the formula remains an accurate method for determining intercalations.

 #### Years since The Landing